sadikovi/octohaven/README.md

 ## Overview
 Allows you to select `jar` file and specify Spark conf parameters.
-You can schedule jobs to run after some time passed, pass job parameters along with Spark configuration and etc, though you cannot monitor job and see progress yet.
+You can schedule jobs to run after some time passed, pass job parameters along with Spark configuration options, view stdout and stderr of the job running and etc. **Does not mess up with your cluster installation and/or scripts**, it is more like a nice feature, which you can turn off any time.
+Tested with Spark standalone cluster, not sure it will work with Yarn or Mesos.

 ## Install
 Super simple install and no dependencies, except Python 2.7.x, and Redis.